vita-student-projects/video_panoptic_segmentation_gr30/readme.md

 ## History - our project
 We believe that the idea behind Pix2Seq-D is incredibly fascinating and powerful, and that’s why we were very keen on working with it, notwithstanding the issues we had.
-We spent several weeks trying to run the Tensorflow code provided by Google Research, but we encountered numerous issues that prevented us from using their code (see the section #issues for more details).
+We spent several weeks trying to run the Tensorflow code provided by Google Research, but we encountered numerous issues that prevented us from using their code (see the section [#issues](#side-notes:-issues-we-had) for more details).
 We tried a huge amount of solutions, different setups, several GPUs and GPU providers, and so on, without success.
 So more recently, we decided to embark on an ambitious mission: rewriting the Pix2Seq-D codebase in PyTorch.
-Fortunately, individual contributors on Github already converted some sub-parts of the project (e.g. Bit-diffusion).
+Fortunately, individual contributors on Github already converted some sub-parts of the project (e.g. [Bit-Diffusion by lucidrains](https://github.com/lucidrains/bit-diffusion)).
 After some heavy work, we actually managed to have a draft of the full project.
 It is now running the training for the very first time, so we don’t expect perfect results yet.
 We plan on pursuing and completing this project also after the milestone deadline.
- In parallel, since we knew about the uncertainty of such a challenge, we also setup and run the training of another architecture, Video K-net, so that we also have outputs to show, and a baseline performance to compare the results of our main contribution.
+ In parallel, since we knew about the uncertainty of such a challenge, we also setup and run the training of another architecture, Video K-Net, so that we also have outputs to show, and a baseline performance to compare the results of our main contribution.

 ## Contribution overview
 Our main contribution is within the Pix2Seq-D architecture.
 The contributions are three: the re-implementation of the whole codebase in Pytorch, and the adaptation of the architecture to the task of Video Panoptic Segmentation.
 We also ran the training of another architecture, Video K-net, in order to have a solid benchmark, with same datasets for pre-training and training.

 - First of all, we believe that our re-implementation in Pytorch can help the scientific community, ensuring more interoperability, clarity, and extending the audience that can build solutions on top of Pix2Seq-D. Diffusion models are very recent and proved to be very powerful, so the more researchers can have access to resources and codebases, the faster innnovations will come.
 It also improves the reproducibility of Pix2Seq-D, since their tensorflow codebase is complex to use and the setup is unclear.

 - Secondly, we adapted the codebase to the task of Video Panoptic Segmentation.
 The authors of the paper used it for Image Panoptic Segmentation and Video Segmentation, but not for Video Panoptic Segmentation.
 We believe that this is a very interesting task, and that the diffusion model can be very powerful for it.
-T

 Finally, we ran another architecture, Video K-net, in order to have a solid benchmark, with same pre-training and training, and become familiar with the panoptic mask generation process.

 ## Experimental setup
 With both architectures, we kept consistency of the training procedure.
 We used the following experimental setup:
-- Backbone: ResNet50 pre-trained on ImageNet for Video K-net, ResNet50 pre-trained on Imagenet with Features Pyramid Network for Pix2Seq-D
+- Backbone: ResNet50 pre-trained on ImageNet for Video K-net, ResNet50 FPN pre-trained on COCO from Torchvision's [FasterRCNN_ResNet50_FPN_V2](https://pytorch.org/vision/stable/models/generated/torchvision.models.detection.fasterrcnn_resnet50_fpn_v2.html#torchvision.models.detection.fasterrcnn_resnet50_fpn_v2) for Pix2Seq-D
 - pre-training on Cityscapes
-- training on KITTI-step
+- training on KITTI-STEP
 See the following section for more information on datasets.

 In the Video K-net case, we used the checkpoints provided by the authors of the paper for the pre-training on Cityscapes.
 In the Pix2Seq-D case, we ran the pre-training on Cityscapes ourselves from scratch, and then also the training on KITTI-STEP for Video Panoptic Segmentation.